 Lil Fur

 The Lil Fur feature module allows simulation of fabrics and hairs, looking similar to how fur is simulated in animated films.
-This uses the same simulation technique known in LilToon shader.
+This uses the exact same fur simulation technique known in LilToon's Fur shader.

-To use Poiyomi Lil Fur, select the shader version .poiyomi/Poiyomi Toon + Lil Fur or .poiyomi/Poiyomi Pro + Lil Fur.
-This exposes the lil Fur category with the following settings shown below.
+To use Poiyomi + Lil Fur, select the shader version .poiyomi/Poiyomi Toon + Lil Fur or .poiyomi/Poiyomi Pro + Lil Fur.
+This exposes the Lil Fur category with the following settings shown below.

 Fur Mode